pegasus-isi/pegasus/doc/sphinx/migration.rst

 Database Upgrades From Pegasus 4.9.x to Pegasus current version
 ---------------------------------------------------------------

-Since Pegasus 4.5 all databases are managed by a single tool:
+In Pegasus all databases are managed by a single tool:
 **pegasus-db-admin**.
 Databases will be automatically updated when **pegasus-plan** is invoked, but WORKFLOW databases from past runs may not be updated accordingly.
-Since Pegasus 4.6.0, the **pegasus-db-admin** tool provides an option to automatically update all databases from completed workflows in the MASTER database.
+The **pegasus-db-admin** tool provides an option to automatically update all databases from completed workflows in the MASTER database.
 To enable this option, run the following command:

 ::

    $ pegasus-db-admin update -a
    Your database has been updated.
-   Your database is compatible with Pegasus version: 4.7.0
+   Your database is compatible with Pegasus version: 5.0.0

    Verifying and updating workflow databases:
-   21/21
+   15/15

    Summary:
-   Verified/Updated: 21/21
+   Verified/Updated: 15/15
-   Failed: 0/21
+   Failed: 0/15
-   Unable to connect: 0/21
+   Unable to connect: 0/15
-   Unable to update (active workflows): 0/21
+   Unable to update (active workflows): 0/15

    Log files:
-   20161006T134415-dbadmin.out (Succeeded operations)
+   20200721T113456-dbadmin.out (Succeeded operations)
-   20161006T134415-dbadmin.err (Failed operations)
+   20200721T113456-dbadmin.err (Failed operations)

 This option generates a log file for succeeded operations, and a log